Standardize Your HubSpot Pipeline as Hubspot SDR

 1. Following up is highly essential for closing business.
 If you fail to follow up, your revenue will show it and when you look at your sales pipeline, it will show where the failure is taking place.

 2. Measuring your results shouldn’t be optional.
 When you measure your results, you give yourself important information you can use in the next step.
+Hubspot uses the information to create a detailed analysis on how to improve your site.

-3. Analyze your results to see where there is opportunity for growth.
+3. Analyze your results to see where there is an opportunity for growth.
 You can look at areas where you didn’t win but you can also look at areas where your teams are performing well so you can congratulate and repeat these good practices.

 Look at what actions were taken when sales were lost and stay away from those.
 Look at the actions that won sales and see how you can encourage more of these actions.